rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Can I provision Cloud Databases if I don't have Cloud Servers, Cloud Load Balancers, or Cloud Sites on my account?

-Yes, but instances are provisioned only with network interfaces on their data center's internal service network (ServiceNet).
-Connecting to a Cloud Database instance remotely requires either a Cloud Server or Cloud Load Balancer to [proxy the connection](/how-to/connect-to-a-cloud-databases-instance).
+Yes.
+[High Availability instance groups](/how-to/high-availability-for-cloud-databases) allow for both internal connections on their data center's internal service network (ServiceNet) as well as external networks via a public IP/hostname.
+Single instances and replica sets are provisioned only with network interfaces on ServiceNet.
+Connecting to one of these types of Cloud Databases instances remotely requires either a Cloud Server or Cloud
+Load Balancer to [proxy the
+connection](/how-to/connect-to-a-cloud-databases-instance).